-This research was supported by the Laboratory of dendrochronology Dendrochronology of the Department of Earth Sciences (University of Pisa).
+This research was supported by the Laboratory of dendrochronology of the Department of Earth Sciences (University of Pisa).
 We are very grateful to Dr. Gino Delpero and Luca Colato, Custodi Forestali of Comune di Vermiglio, and to the staff of the Stazione Forestale of the Comune di Ossana (TN) for helping in field activities and sampling.
 We wish to thank Dr. Fabio Angeli, responsible for the Ufficio Distrettuale Forestale di Malè (TN), for sampling permission.
-The Scientific colour maps are used in this study to prevent visual distortion of the data and exclusion of readers with colour-vision deficiencies.